Other Undergraduate Opportunities

 Program Details

-Program dates for summer 2025 are June 9 to August 1, 2025.
+Program dates for summer 2026 are June 10 to August 1, 2026.
 PHUSP scholars will participate in classroom-based and experiential learning opportunities at the University of Pittsburgh and in public health settings throughout the city.
-Scholars will also participate in a 2.5-day research poster showcase at the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.
+Scholars will also have the opportunity to attend the 2026 American Public Health Association (APHA) Annual Meeting in San Antonio, TX.

-Scholars will receive a $3,200 stipend, round-trip transportation to Pittsburgh and financial support for meals.
-The cost of on-campus housing and travel to Atlanta for the research showcase is covered by PHUSP.
+Scholars will receive a $3,400 stipend, round-trip transportation to Pittsburgh and financial support for meals.
+The cost of on-campus housing and travel to San Antonio for the 2026 APHA meeting is covered by PHUSP.

 Lewis Ferguson and logo of people within olive branch - CDC John R. Lewis Undergraduate Public Health Scholars Program; Dr. James A. Ferguson Emerging Infectious Diseases Graduate FellowshipPHUSP is part of the CDC John R. Lewis Undergraduate Public Health Scholars Program.